francocerino/BlockchainTracer/README.md

  3. Give the user things needed for reproducibility the model.
  4. Ensure the code is easy to use and works well.
     - Python code to facilitate technical people, not necessarily in blockchain.
-    - Integration with EVM blockchains (the most used).
+    - Integration with EVM blockchains (the most used and highly decentralized).

 ### Stage 2